 Where a church is blessed with an original instrument by a reputable builder, the PCC should think very carefully indeed about any proposal to alter its pipework, console, internal mechanisms or blowing plant.
 Such alterations can seriously compromise the delicate tonal balance of an original instrument and often impede the instrument's effectiveness in worship.

 This is normally a complex and expensive issue and PCCs need to consider very carefully the costs in both the short term and, very importantly, over the long term.
-Advice is available Churchcare.
+Advice is available from Churchcare.

 The following bodies have helped fund organ repairs and relocations: